 According to 16 Personalities, INFJs are the type most likely to right a wrong or create a social movement.
 One day, I’ll figure out what my role in helping the world is supposed to be, and I’ll go out and make a change.

-3. I want to love everyone equally, but a lot of people really get on my nerves.
+3. I want to love everyone, but a lot of people get on my nerves.

 However, while I try to understand and respect everyone, I find it considerably harder to like some people in a personal capacity.
 As an INFJ, I easily pick up on qualities that I find unattractive, such as dishonesty and narcissism.
 So I often stick to people-watching from a distance.